 The establishment of the Native American Achievement Center demonstrates that MSUB recognizes and commits to cultural diversity.
 The center provides students a familiar setting in an effort to ensure continuing collegiate success.

-Intertribal Indian Club is open to all interested students.
-The Intertribal Indian Club is a student organization, established to assist Native American students in their adjustment to university life, to promote scholastic ability, and to foster pride in the cultural heritage of the Native American.
+All Nations Club is open to all interested students.
+The All Nations Club is a student organization, established to assist Native American students in their adjustment to university life, to promote scholastic ability, and to foster pride in the cultural heritage of the Native American.
 The club is involved with the planning and sponsorship of an annual Pow Wow, the largest student-sponsored campus event.
 Other activities include social events that are culturally appropriate to share in a campus environment such as dances, Native games, documentary films, and Native cuisine.

 Yellowstone Public Radio